krobison10/FLHuskies_PTTF/README.md

 Run the script `master.py`, it will likely take many hours to complete, but will execute the entire pipeline, from raw data to the models.

 It will output 2 files, `models.pickle` and `encoders.pickle`.
 These will take about 500mb of storage.
-In the process, the train tables will also be generated and saved, these will take about UNKNOWN gb of storage.
+In the process, the train tables will also be generated and saved, these will take about 25 gb of storage.

 ## Run Inference